eficode-academy/istio-katas/001-basic-traffic-routing.md

 - Create a a VirtualService to route **all** traffic to version 1 of the name service

-> A virtual service lets you configure how requests are routed
+> A virtual service lets you configure **how** requests are routed
 > to a **service** within an Istio service mesh.
+A destination
+> rule defines what happens after the traffic is routed to a service.

 - Add a route to version 2 of the name service as the **first** route

-- Use the versioned app graph to observe route precedence in Kiali
+- Use the **Versioned app graph** in Kiali to observe the traffic flow

 ### Step by Step
 <details>